Lock Repair Available Now

 Cost Clarity

 If we can't fix the problem, we'll explain why and give you options.
-You'll never pay for a repair that wasn't completed.
-Our call-out fee covers the diagnosis, and any repair costs are agreed before we start work.
+There's no call-out fee for the diagnosis — you only pay if you accept the quote, and any repair or replacement costs are agreed in writing before any work starts.

 Should I try lubricating the lock myself first?